-Enrolment: Rights Enrolment: Requirements Right to seek admission and enrol on the same basis as Take reasonable steps to ensure that the enrolment prospective students without disability including the process is accessible. right to reasonable adjustments.
-Consider students with disability in the same way as students without disability when deciding to offer a place.
-Consult with the prospective students or their associates about the effect of the disability on their ability to seek enrolment; and any reasonable adjustments necessary.
-Participation: Rights Participation: Requirements Right to access courses and programs; use services and Take reasonable steps to ensure participation. facilities; and have reasonable adjustments, to ensure Consult with the student or their associate about students with disability are able to participate in the effect of the disability on their ability to education and training on the same basis as students participate. without disability.
-Make a reasonable adjustment if necessary.
-Repeating this process over time as necessary.
-Curriculum development, accreditation and delivery: Curriculum development, accreditation and delivery: Rights Requirements Right to participate in courses and relevant Enable students with disability to participate in supplementary programs that are designed to develop learning experiences (including assessment and their skills, knowledge and understanding, on the same certification). basis as students without disability and to have Consult with the student or their associate. reasonable adjustments to ensure they are able to Take into consideration whether the disability participate in education and training. affects the student's ability to participate in the learning experiences.
-Student support services: Rights Student support services: Requirements Right to access student support services provided by Ensure that students with disability are able to use education institutions, on the same basis as students general support services. without disability.
+Right to seek admission and enrol on the same basis as prospective students without disability including the Taka waaaanahia atama ta amay wa that tha amada amt prospective students without disability including the Take reasonable steps to ensure that the enrolment prospective students without disability including the process is accessible. right to reasonable adjustments.
+Consider students with disability in the same way as students without disability when deciding to offer a place. • Consult with the prospective students or their associates about the effect of the disability on their ability to seek enrolment; and any reasonable adjustments necessary.
+Participation: Rights Pa articipation: Requirements Right to access courses and programs; use services and • Take reasonable steps to ensure participation. facilities; and have reasonable adjustments, to ensure • Consult with the student or their associate about students with disability are able to participate in the effect of the disability on their ability to education and training on the same basis as students participate. without disability.
+Make a reasonable adjustment if necessary. • Repeating this process over time as necessary.
+Curriculum development, accreditation and delivery: Cu urriculum development, accreditation and delivery: equirements Right to participate in courses and relevant Enable students with disability to participate in supplementary programs that are designed to develop learning experiences (including assessment and their skills, knowledge and understanding, on the same certification). basis as students without disability and to have Consult with the student or their associate. reasonable adjustments to ensure they are able to Take into consideration whether the disability participate in education and training. affects the student's ability to participate in the learning experiences. tudent support services: Requirements Right to access student support services provided by • Ensure that students with disability are able to use education institutions, on the same basis as students general support services. without disability.
 Students with disability have the Ensure that students have access to specialised right to specialised services needed to participate in support services. the educational activities they are enrolled in.
 Facilitate the provision of specialised support services.
-Harassment and victimisation: Rights Harassment and victimisation: Requirements Right to education and training in an environment that Implement strategies to prevent harassment or is free from discrimination caused by harassment and victimisation. victimisation on the basis of their disability.
-Take reasonable steps to ensure that staff and students are informed about their obligation not to harass or victimise students with disability.
-Take appropriate action if harassment or victimisation occurs.
-Ensure complaint mechanisms are available to students.
+Harassment and victimisation: Rights Ha arassment and victimisation: Requirements Right to education and training in an environment that • Implement strategies to prevent harassment or is free from discrimination caused by harassment and victimisation. victimisation on the basis of their disability.
+Take reasonable steps to ensure that staff and students are informed about their obligation not to harass or victimise students with disability. • Take appropriate action if harassment or victimisation occurs. • Ensure complaint mechanisms are available to students.